Q: Is the school a Registered Training Organisation?

 Q: Is it possible to apply for more than one course?

 Yes.
-You may apply for both the full-time and part-time courses on the one application but you only need to audition once.
+You may apply for both the 3 year full-time and 1 year part-time courses on the one application but you only need to audition for the full-time program.
 Simply tick your preferred course on the form and make a note in the ‘other relevant skills’ section that you would also like to apply for the other course.
 If you are made an offer for both then you will have the opportunity to choose which offer you wish to accept.

 Q: What does the group audition involve?